 Annual dues are $20.
-Members receive the Guild's newsletter six times a year and are eligible to borrow videos from the Guild's library at no charge.
+Members are eligible to borrow videos from the Guild's library at no charge.
+Annual Lace days are held the fourth Saturday of April and October.
 Ready to join in the fun and become a member?
 Select this link to download a membership application (PDF).

 CRLG Board Meetings

-Board meetings are held quarterly (usually on the third Saturday of March, June, September, and December) at the Palisades Library (4901 V Street, NW) in Washington, DC, beginning at 10:00 a.m.
+Board meetings are held quarterly (usually on the third Saturday of March, June, September, and December) at the Tenley-Friendship Neighborhood Library (4450 Wisconsin Ave NW, Washington, DC 20016), beginning at 2:00 p.m.
 Board meetings are open to all members.
-The next Board meeting will be held on March 15, 2014, at 10:00 a.m.
 Click here to contact the Board.

 Lacemaking at the Smithsonian